NainiAnusha/task1-my-first-webpage/task1/README.md

 2. Open index.html in your web browser.
 3. Explore the styled webpage and click the button to see JavaScript in action.

 ---

-## 📸 Screenshot
-(Add a screenshot of your webpage here after running it locally)

----

-## 🔗 Live Demo
-(If you host this project using GitHub Pages, Netlify, or Vercel, add the live link here)

----

 ## 🏆 Internship Info
 This project is part of *Task 1 - Basics of Web Development* under the 45-Day Internship Program in *HTML, CSS & JavaScript* at *ApexPlanet Software Pvt.
 Ltd.*

 ---